badetitou/Casino-I18N/README.md

 ### Usage

-Once a I18N model is extracted, one can convert a Casino model with the `CSNE18NModelTransformation` util.
+Once an I18N model has been extracted, a Casino model can be converted using the `CSNE18NModelTransformation` utility.

 ```st
 "Add information to Casino model"